Signal Processing to Reduce Dark Noise Impact in Precision Timing: Introduction

 \subsection{New Aspects of Silicon Radiation Damage}

-The widespread use of Silicon sensors in collider applications has been enabled by the study of displacement damage in Silicon diodes over the past 20 years or so\cite{Moll}.
-In many cases integrated doses reach as high as $10^{15}$ neutron equivalent per cm$^2 $.
-The main consequence has been increased leakage current with well characterized dependence on Temperature and partial recovery by annealing.
+The widespread use of Silicon sensors in collider applications has been enabled by the study of displacement damage in Silicon diodes over the past 20 years or so \cite{Moll}.
+In many cases integrated doses reach as high as $10^{15}$ neutron equivalent per cm$^2 $ (neq/cm$^2$).
+The main consequence has been increased leakage current with well characterized dependence on temperature and partial recovery by annealing.

 With the growing use of Silicon devices with internal gain (Avalance Diodes and Geiger mode Avalanche Photodiodes- aka SiPMs), other aspects of radiation damage received attention.
-At fluences above $\sim 10^{13}$ neq/cm$^2$, which is often the case in current and planned experiments, the impact ionization coefficient in Silicon (Gain) is degraded (to be compensated with higher operating voltage).
+At fluences above $\sim10^{14}$ neq/cm$^2$, which is often the case in current and planned experiments, the charge multiplication in Silicon (Gain) is degraded (to be compensated with higher operating voltage).

-In SiPM applications exposed to these or higher fluences (ie CMS HL-LHC upgrades- High Granularity Calorimeter and Barrel Timing Layer\cite{TDR}) the increased leakage current is converted to a stream of pulses ("Dark Counts") consisting of individual charges amplified by Geiger mode operation to typically $\sim 10^5$ e$^-$.
+In SiPM applications exposed to these or higher fluences (ie ATLAS and CMS HL-LHC upgrades- such as the CMS High Granularity Calorimeter and Barrel Timing Layer (BTL )) \cite{TDR} the increased leakage current is converted to a stream of pulses ("Dark Counts") consisting of individual charges amplified by Geiger mode operation to typically $\sim 10^5$ e$^-$.
 The individual pulses are typically in the form of a spike with exponential decay constant, $\lambda$, according to the RC parameters of the SiPM.
 This pulse shape can be observed directly when the Dark Count rate is low.
-However for the radiation exposures relevant to these CMS upgrade examples, the Dark Count Rate reaches 10s of GHz and what is observed is a chaotic, mostly low frequency, ripple which we will refer to as "Dark Count Noise".
+However for the radiation exposures relevant to these LHC upgrade examples, the Dark Count Rate (DCR) reaches 10s of GHz and what is observed is a chaotic, mostly low frequency, ripple which we will refer to as "Dark Count Noise".
+An example is shown in figure 5 below.

-Analysis of the frequency spectrum of this sort of noise can be traced back to a 1926 paper of Scottky\cite{Schottky} where, starting from the Fourier transform of a single pulse:
+Analysis of the frequency spectrum of this sort of noise can be traced back to a 1926 paper of Schottky \cite{Schottky} where, starting from the Fourier transform of a single pulse:

 he derives a power spectrum, for a train of such pulses: